karar-hayder/Replicheck/README.md

    pre-commit install
    ```

-3. Now, every time you commit, `black` and `pytest` will run automatically.
+3. Now, every time you commit, the hooks defined in `.pre-commit-config.yaml` will run automatically.

-If you want to run the hooks manually on all files:
+If you want to run the hooks manually on all files (RECOMMENDED Before Commit):

 ```bash
 pre-commit run --all-files